david-legend/python-algorithms/EPI_prep/src/binary_trees/11.2_postorder_traversal_in_constant_space/README.md

-# Implement An Inorder Traversal With O(1) Space
+# Implement An Postorder Traversal With O(1) Space

- * Write a nonrecursive program for computing the inorder traversal sequence for a binary tree.
+ * Write a nonrecursive program for computing the postorder traversal sequence for a binary tree.
 Assume nodes have parent fields.